 If a bottleneck occurs, it becomes immediately apparent if you’re focused on the resource level.
 Thus, you can take urgent measures not to let it affect your projects: e.g., move a milestone, reassign a task, etc. When your attention is at the project level only, this bottleneck will burden your people and as a result, their performance will be significantly reduced.
 This may result in missed milestones, prolonged due dates, cost overrun, and even a project failure.

 Keeping track of resources’ performance is especially important for multi-project environments because of the resource dependency between projects.
 Even one inefficient team member can become a bottleneck that will hamper the whole workflow.
-Therefore, you should be sure that all your resources have optimal workload: they’re neither idle nor overwhelmed.
+Therefore, you should be sure that all your resources have optimal workloads: they’re neither idle nor overwhelmed.

 To have an opportunity to see how your teams work and the output they produce, you need a resource management solution which will show you these indicators at different levels.